nivekithan/blog/src/data/blog/automated_backups_postgres.md

 2025-06-29 13:08:34.875 P00   INFO: restore command end: completed successfully (658489ms)
 ```

-Now we can start the `postgres` cluster again without any issue
+Now we can start the `postgres` cluster again without any issues

 ```sh
 # as root user